BinaryChaosTV/SARndbox/README.md

 # ARSandbox
-This Repo was created to streamline the installation process for the Augmented Reality Sandbox, created and maintained by Oliver Kreylos at UC Davis.
-Mr. Kreylos has done phenomenal work with this and I wanted to share my installation process and current setup.
+This is a forked Repo from the UC Davis' Augmented Reality Sandbox created by Oliver Kreylos.
+With his permission, and under the GPLv2 license, I am sharing my own changes (albeit minor) to the Sandbox as I set it up at my school.
 I am mostly maintaining this for myself if it were to ever break or become corrupted, but also to hopefully make it easier for anyone else wanting to create their own ARSandbox.
 Last but not least, I am also sharing these instructions in the event they were ever lost.
 At the time of writing, the dedicated website for the ARSandbox is now inaccessible.
 This made my job slightly more difficult as I had some specific needs for my project.

 ## Software Required
 These instructions are up-to-date with the following software versions:

-- Linux Mint 19.3 ("Tricia") with MATE desktop environment, 64-bit version.
+- Linux Mint 20.3 ("Una") with MATE desktop environment, 64-bit version.
 Currently supported until April 2023.
-[Download Here](https://linuxmint.com/edition.php?id=276)
+[Download Here](https://linuxmint.com/edition.php?id=293)
 - Version 8.0-002 of the Vrui VR Development Toolkit (automatically selected by Vrui installation script).
 [Download Here](https://web.cs.ucdavis.edu/~okreylos/ResDev/Vrui/index.html)
 - Version 3.10 of the Kinect 3D Video Package.
 [Download Here](https://web.cs.ucdavis.edu/~okreylos/ResDev/Kinect/index.html)
 - Version 2.8 of the Augmented Reality Sandbox.
 [Download Here](https://web.cs.ucdavis.edu/~okreylos/ResDev/SARndbox/)

+Additionally, I used some scripts from [RiverWeyTrust/ARSandbox-Adds](https://github.com/RiverWeyTrust/ARSandbox-Adds) to add weather effects such as lava and snow to our ARSandbox.
+They are also included in the files above, but it's necessary to give them a shoutout for their work.

 ## Hardware Required
 Find Hardware Instructions [Here](https://web.cs.ucdavis.edu/~okreylos/ResDev/SARndbox/).